jakehblack/jakehblack/README.md

 ### Hey, my name's Jake.

-I'm a multimedia artist exploring ways to integrate tech into my creative process!
+I'm a multimedia artist exploring ways to integrate code into my creative process!

 A few of my *favorite* things:
   <p>